jre2/AnkiRPG/README.md

 ## TODO
 -------
-* External interaction with Anki
-  * Tell Anki server plugin to do card rep and reply with user's selected ease, which will be used as Player Test result.
-Currently the player just auto succeeds player tests.
-  * [future] Suggest to Anki to review due card vs learn new card, based on whether Player Test option is double/tri colored
-  * [future] Let player configure various decks he wants to use as categories for Player Test options
 * Creature collection progression and management
   * Adventures should reward xp for creatures in party or give you new creatures, which can then be combined with others to create new/better/different ones (a la Shin Megami Tensei).
     * This also requires modifying creature stats based on level (perhaps a logarithmic factor) and have creature database describe how evolving/combining works.